CSCfi/pebbles-deploy/Installation_k3s.md

 ## Deprovisioning

-First remove the node VMs.
+First remove the node VMs - they not part of the stack but using shared stack provisioned resources.

 ```bash
 openstack server list | grep dev-cluster-X-node